Stark0599/Health-API/README.md

 * Maybe explore another data store ways to use like SQL.

 # Disclaimer
-* All the data used for the testing of the developed app was false
+* All the data used for the testing of the developed app was false.